Nevin100/GUPT-AAROGYA/README.md

 | Courses by Doctors    | ✅ Complete |

 ## 💡 Future Scope
+- Proper Authentication with Oauth by Google or Firebase with JWT.
 - Backend integration for authentication and appointment management
 - Chatbot or anonymous Q&A
 - Admin panel for doctors and course management